CineDev/ParagraphTextKit/README.md

 	textStorage.addLayoutManager(layoutManager)

-If you need to sync your model with ParagraphTextStorage content, just set the paragraphDelegate to adopt the ParagraphTextStorageDelegate protocol.
+If you need to sync your model with ParagraphTextStorage content, set the paragraphDelegate to adopt the ParagraphTextStorageDelegate protocol.
 It's just one method:

 	func textStorage(_ textStorage: ParagraphTextStorage, didChangeParagraphs changes: [ParagraphTextStorage.ParagraphChange]) {
 		for change in changes {